LaJoie Dam improvement project

 We hosted open houses in June 2023 to discuss our project plans in the Bridge River area (see storyboards below).
 Thank you to those who joined us to provide feedback.
 If you didn't get a chance, please take our short survey by July 14.

 Your input will help inform our project studies around transportation, worker access, and accommodations.

 We're making significant capital investments in the Bridge River system facilities.
 LaJoie Dam is at the top of the Bridge river system and significantly influences the watershed.
 Parts of the dam are nearing the end of their life and need upgrades to ensure the facility continues to operate safely.

-For more than a year, we’ve worked with St’at’imc Nation, stakeholders, and the public to evaluate the following alternatives for a leading alternative for the project:
+We're in the early planning stages of the LaJoie Dam (LAJ) Improvement Project.
+For more than a year, we've worked with St'at'imc Nation, stakeholders, and the public to evaluate the following alternatives for a leading alternative for the project: